melonproject-archive/documentation/chapters/fund/accounting.md

 `uint public SHARES_DECIMALS`

 An integer determining the number of decimals, or the degree of divisibility, of a fund share.
 This value is set to 18, which is congruent with the divisibility of ETH and many other tokens.
+[CHECK Also stored in shares.sol]

 `Calculations public atLastAllocation`

-A Calculations structure holding the latest state of the member fund calculations described above.
+A `Calculations` structure holding the latest state of the member fund calculations described above.

-Public functions
+#### Public functions

 `function getFundHoldings() returns (uint[], address[])`

-This function returns the current quantities and corresponding addresses of the funds token positions.
+This function returns the current quantities and corresponding addresses of the funds token positions as two distinct order-dependent arrays.

 `function getFundHoldingsLength() view returns (uint)`

-This function returns the number of distinct token assets held by the fund.
+This view function returns the number of distinct token assets held by the fund.

 `function calcAssetGAV(address ofAsset) returns (uint)`

-This function calculates the current GAV (in quote asset terms) of the asset token as specified by the address.
+This function calculates and returns the current fund position GAV (in quote asset terms) of the individual asset token as specified by the address provided.

 `function assetHoldings(address _asset) public returns (uint)`

-This function returns the quantity of the asset token as specified by the address.
+This function returns the fund position quantity of the asset token as specified by the address provided.

 `function calcGav() public returns (uint gav)`

-This function calculates and returns the current Gross Asset Value (GAV) of the fund in quote asset terms.
+This function calculates and returns the current Gross Asset Value (GAV) of all fund assets in quote asset terms.

 `function calcUnclaimedFees(uint gav) view returns (uint)`

-This function calculates and returns fees due to the manager (in share terms) given the fund Gross Asset Value (GAV).
+This function calculates and returns all fees due to the manager (in share terms) at the time of execution given the fund Gross Asset Value (GAV).

 `function calcNav(uint gav, uint unclaimedFees) pure returns (uint)`

-This function calculates and returns the Net Asset Value (NAV) given the GAV and currently unclaimed fees.
+This function calculates and returns the fund's Net Asset Value (NAV) given the provided fund GAV and current quantity of unclaimed fee shares.

 `function calcValuePerShare(uint totalValue, uint numShares) view returns (uint)`